Skip to content

 Merchant ->> Merchant: Decode token, build CReq

-Merchant ->> ACS: POST creq to ACS (iframe)
+Merchant ->> ACS: POST creq (full-page redirect to ACS)

 Customer ->> ACS: Complete authentication (OTP, biometric, etc.)